vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 -60 LOKAMANYA TILAK

-with the cause ought to show their sympathy by attend- ing not only the marriage-ceremony but the marriage feasts also.
-But the diplomatic leaders of the Confer- ence, the professions of some of whom considerably differed from practice, wriggled themselves out of the difficulty, by adding the words " so far as possible " to " help the movement ."
+with the cause ought to show their sympathy by attend###ing not only the marriage-ceremony but the marriage feasts also.
+But the diplomatic leaders of the Confer###ence, the professions of some of whom considerably differed from practice, wriggled themselves out of the difficulty, by adding the words " so far as possible " to " help the movement ."
 To the resolution advocating